rites-raj/rites-raj/README.md

 # Hello, World!

-🌷 This is Riteshraj Shetage, and an under-grad student from Kolhapur, Maharashtra, India.
+🌷 This is Riteshraj Shetage, an under-grad student from Kolhapur, Maharashtra, India.

 - 🎓 I'm currently pursuing a bachelor's degree in Statistics, and I have ambitious plans to transition into the IT field, with a specific focus on Data Science.